ryanspletzer/ryanspletzer.github.io/_posts/2024-02-01-ai-is-frosting-on-the-data-cake.md

 [Fundamentals of Data Engineering](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/).

 There is no one size fits all for data architecture.
-Below is a non-complete set of questions you could ask about your own organization to get a sense of what types of data architectures for different company make-ups make sense:
+Below is a non-complete set of questions you could ask about your own organization to get a sense of what types of data architectures for different organizations make sense:

 * How small or large is your company?
 * How many customers do you have?